 |

-Each Georgia LLC must file an Annual Report with the Georgia Secretary of State.
+Each Georgia LLC must file a with the Georgia Secretary of State.

-The Georgia Annual Report includes basic information about your Georgia LLC.
+The Georgia includes basic information about your Georgia LLC.

-Failure to submit a properly completed Georgia Annual Report to the Georgia Secretary of State on or before the
+Failure to submit a properly completed Georgia to the Georgia Secretary of State on or before the

 due date may subject the Georgia LLC to being administratively dissolved in the state of Georgia or having its authority to